Limitations on Enrollment

 Complete course prerequisites, corequisites, and advisories are listed in this catalog.
 These requirements are intended to ensure students a reasonable chance of success.
 Questions regarding course eligibility should be discussed with the faculty advisor.

-Corequisite is a course or courses students are required to take simultaneously in order to enroll in another course.
-Corequisite represents a set of skills or a body of knowledge students must acquire through concurrent and continued enrollment in another course or courses in order to receive a "C" or better in the course requiring the corequisite.
+Corequisites are a course or courses students are required to take simultaneously in order to enroll in another course.
+Corequisites represents a set of skills or a body of knowledge students must acquire through concurrent and continued enrollment in another course or courses in order to receive a "C" or better in the course requiring the corequisite.

-Advisory is a condition of enrollment that students are advised, but not required, to meet before or concurrently with enrollment in a course or educational program.
-An Advisory suggests skills, experiences, or a body of knowledge with which students would achieve a greater depth or breadth of knowledge or skill development, but without which students are likely to receive a satisfactory grade.
+An advisory is a condition of enrollment that students are advised, but not required, to meet before or concurrently with enrollment in a course or educational program.
+An advisory suggests skills, experiences, or a body of knowledge with which students would achieve a greater depth or breadth of knowledge or skill development, but without which students are likely to receive a satisfactory grade.

 The District has established procedures by which any student who does not meet a prerequisite or corequisite or who is not permitted to enroll due to a limitation on enrollment, but who provides satisfactory evidence, may seek entry into the class according to a challenge process.

 Any prerequisite or corequisite may be challenged by a student on one or more of the following grounds:

 - The prerequisite or corequisite has not been established according to the District's process of establishing prerequisites and corequisites;

 - The prerequisite or corequisite violates Title 5, section 55003 (Policies for Prerequisites);